 In Queensland, there is a range of maximum penalties specified for the offence of wilful damage, depending on the nature of the property involved and the way the damage was done.
-Offences against Section 469 of the Crimes Act range from minor offences to extremely serious offences that carry a maximum penalty of life imprisonment.
+Offences against section 469 of the Act range from minor offences to extremely serious offences that carry a maximum penalty of life imprisonment.

 The maximum penalty for wilful damage that does not fall into any special category is imprisonment for five years.
-Destroying or damaging premises by explosion, where someone is present in the property and/or a person’s life is endangered carries a maximum penalty of life imprisonment.
+Destroying or damaging premises by explosion, where someone is present in the property and/or a person’s life is endangered, carries a maximum penalty of life imprisonment.

 Which court will deal with the offence?

 There are different categories of offences in Queensland, which are heard in different courts.
-While misdemeanours, also known as summary offences, are heard in the Magistrates Court, crimes (or indictable offences) are heard in the District Court or the Supreme Court.
+Misdemeanours, also known as summary offences, are heard in the Magistrates Court, and crimes (or indictable offences) are heard in the District Court or the Supreme Court.
 In some cases, parties to a matter have a choice as to whether to consent to the matter being heard in the Magistrates Court or whether to insist that it be dealt with on indictment in a higher court.

 The simple offence of wilful damage is a misdemeanour and is heard in the Magistrates Court.
 All of the other wilful damage offences listed above are crimes and may be heard by the higher courts.

-If you require legal advice or representation in relation to a ‘malicious damage’ offence, please contact Armstrong Legal.
+If you require legal advice or representation in relation to a “malicious damage” offence, please contact Armstrong Legal.